GGolbik/LaTeXBookTemplate/README.md

     * First Release
 * 1.+
     * New
-        * Added multi language support for appendix
+        * Added multi language support for appendix.
-        * Replaced document title in page header with uppercase chapter name
+        * Replaced document title in page header with uppercase chapter name.
-        * Added description and project file to build with Atom editor and TeX Live
+        * Added description and project file to build with Atom editor and TeX Live.
+        * Added possibility to change counter of figures, tables and lstlisting.
     * Improvement
         * Reduced vertical space between appendix headline and table of appendix.
-        * Renamed appendix example entries
+        * Renamed appendix example entries.
     * Bugfix
         * Now line breaks will work for long URLs, too.